-Goal R3.1: Demonstrate leadership skills for successful self-development in the provision of care for critically ill patients.
+Goal R3.1: Demonstrate leadership skills for successful self-development in the provision of care for neurology patients.

-Objective R3.1.1: (Applying) Demonstrate personal, interpersonal, and teamwork skills critical for effective leadership in the provision of care for critically ill patients.
+Objective R3.1.1: (Applying) Demonstrate personal, interpersonal, and teamwork skills critical for effective leadership in the provision of care for neurology patients.
+Criteria: